 - Master of Arts in Biblical Studies Reflects the University's efforts to study and communicate the knowledge of God's Word and foster professionals with a deep understanding of Christian principles and ethics.
-The program provides strong preparation for effective church service and a solid foundation for additional training in biblical studies and practices. - Master of Arts in Family Life Ministry Equips students to provide family life education programs and interventions designed to improve the functioning of children and their families, to strengthen interpersonal and family relationships, and to solve personal and family problems. - Master of Arts in Christian Ministry Reflects the University's efforts to study and communicate the knowledge of God's Word and foster professionals with a deep understanding of Christian principles and ethics.
-The program prepares students to fulfill their mission to serve Jesus Christ through their vocations. - Master of Arts in Humanities Prepares great leaders and thinkers using the same core Christian principles and ethics in instruction and course structure as the University's Honors College.
-The program helps students think critically, creatively, and analytically to understand the relationship of Christian thought to the themes of the Great Books and the Great Tradition. - Executive Master of Business Administration Provides students with the knowledge and skills needed to advance in the business world.
+The program provides strong preparation for effective church service and a solid foundation for additional training in biblical studies and practices.
+Director: Randall Bailey - Master of Arts in Christian Counseling and Family Ministry Reflects the University's efforts to study and communicate the knowledge of God's Word and foster professionals with a deep understanding of Christian principles and ethics.
+Bridges traditional academia with practical experiences and explores various areas of counseling and mental health while integrating Christian principles.
+Director: Steve Wages - Master of Arts in Christian Ministry Reflects the University's efforts to study and communicate the knowledge of God's Word and foster professionals with a

+- deep understanding of Christian principles and ethics.
+The program prepares students to fulfill their mission to serve Jesus Christ through their vocations.
+Director: Randall Bailey - Master of Arts in Humanities Prepares great leaders and thinkers using the same core Christian principles and ethics in instruction and course structure as the University's Honors College.
+The program helps students think critically, creatively, and analytically to understand the relationship of Christian thought to the themes of the Great Books and the Great Tradition.
+Director: Jason Jewell - Master of Business Administration Provides students with the knowledge and skills needed to advance in the business world.
 This innovative, executive program prepares students to make a difference at the executive level within for-profit and nonprofit organizations, or wherever they are called to serve.
+Director: Ralph Ainsworth - O Master of Education in Elementary Education Earns the candidate a Traditional Class A certificate with required school field experiences.
+The degree blends professional courses with teaching field courses for a balanced curriculum and familiarizes students with the technology of learning, philosophy, and ethics as it applies to the elementary classroom.
+Director: Leslie Cowell - Master of Justice Administration Prepares students for career advancement within their chosen criminal justice field through the acquisition of new skills and superior knowledge.
+The program strengthens students in various areas related to justice administration.
+Director: Robert Thetford - Master of Science in Counseling Bridges traditional academia with practical experiences and explores various areas of counseling and mental health while integrating Christian principles to the profession.
+The program has been developed to meet the state and national regulatory criteria, leading to licensure and certification of professional counselors.
+Director: Heath Willingham